×

 Mix Master Mike, born Michael Schwartz, gained fame with the Invisibl Skratch Piklz, winning world DJ titles.
 Known for collaborating with the Beastie Boys on "Hello Nasty."

-Robby Krieger, a Rock and Roll Hall of Famer and one of Rolling Stone's 100 greatest guitarists, co-wrote The Doors hits like "Light My Fire."
-Known for his jazz-fusion style, he released acclaimed solo albums, including the Grammy-nominated "Singularity."
-He has collaborated with Gov’t Mule and Alice In Chains, showcasing his signature fingerstyle and inventive guitar techniques.
+Robby Krieger, born in L.A., is a Rock and Roll Hall of Famer and one of Rolling Stone's top 100 guitarists.
+Known for his work with The Doors, he co-wrote hits like "Light My Fire."
+A successful jazz-fusion artist, his solo work includes the Grammy-nominated "Singularity."
+He has collaborated with Gov’t Mule and Alice In Chains.

 LA LOM, hailing from Los Angeles, blends soulful 50s/60s ballads with Mexican Boleros, Cumbia, and Peruvian Chicha.
 Notable supporters include Beck and Vampire Weekend.